0xMiden/miden-client/crates/idxdb-store/src/README.md

 To unify and make this setup straightforward, the top-most makefile from this project has a useful target: `make rust-client-ts-build`, which takes the .ts files and compiles them down to .js files.
+The target name is kept for backwards compatibility, but it now invokes the tooling that lives under the `miden-client-core` crate.